cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-03-10-paper-figures-are-always-subject-to-change.md

 Once the figure is approved by the supervisor, the next step is to refine it.
 This is where the figure starts to take its final shape.
+The figure should succinctly communicate a single core idea, while maintaining enough complexity to effectively illustrate the intricate research process to execute the idea.
-In my case, I first notice that the outputs were of had different types (i.e., text files and binary files) and also that the compiled source code was also part of the output.
+In my case, I first noticed that the outputs were of different types (i.e., text files and binary files) and also that the compiled source code was also part of the output.
 So I decided to add this information to the figure (Figure 7).

 <figure class="jb_picture">